cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Secret Export {#hpke-export}

-HPKE provides a interface for exporting secrets from the encryption `Context`, similar to the TLS 1.3 exporter interface (See {{?RFC8446}}, Section 7.5).
+HPKE provides an interface for exporting secrets from the encryption `Context`, similar to the TLS 1.3 exporter interface (See {{?RFC8446}}, Section 7.5).
 This interface takes as input a context string `exporter_context` and desired length `L` (in bytes), and produces a secret derived from the internal exporter secret using the corresponding KDF Expand